Phillip Dorsett: 2019 season

-Seattle Seahawks
+Seattle Seahawks (first stint)

 On March 30, 2020, Dorsett signed a one-year contract with the Seattle Seahawks.
 After not playing in the team's first two games while nursing a foot injury, Dorsett was placed on injured reserve on September 22, 2020.

 Jacksonville Jaguars

 On March 17, 2021, Dorsett signed with the Jacksonville Jaguars.
-He was released on August 31, 2021 and re-signed to the practice squad the next day.
+He was released on August 31, 2021, and re-signed to the practice squad the next day.
 Dorsett was released on September 27, 2021.

 Seattle Seahawks (second stint)

-On September 29, 2021, Dorsett was signed to the Seattle Seahawks practice squad.
+On September 29, 2021, Dorsett was signed to the Seahawks practice squad.
 He was released on November 30.

 Houston Texans

 On December 4, 2021, Dorsett was signed to the Houston Texans practice squad.
 He was promoted to the active roster on December 11.
-On December 15, Dorsett signed a contract extension with the Texans that runs through the 2022 season.
+On December 15, Dorsett signed a contract extension with the Texans that ran through the 2022 season.
+In the 2021 season, with three different teams, Dorsett had seven receptions for 110 yards in six games.
+In the 2022 season, Dorsett recorded 20 receptions for 257 receiving yards and one receiving touchdown in 15 games and four starts.

-Las Vegas Raiders
+Las Vegas Raiders (first stint)

 On March 16, 2023, Dorsett signed a one-year contract with the Las Vegas Raiders.
+He was released on August 29.

+Denver Broncos

+On August 31, 2023, Dorsett was signed to the Denver Broncos practice squad.
+He signed a reserve/future contract with Denver on January 8, 2024.

+On May 10, Dorsett was released by the Broncos only to be re-signed three days later.
+On August 26, Dorsett was released by the Broncos.

+Atlanta Falcons

+On October 22, 2024, Dorsett signed with the Atlanta Falcons practice squad.
+He signed a reserve/future contract with Atlanta on January 6, 2025.
+Dorsett was released by the Falcons on May 12.

+Las Vegas Raiders (second stint)

+On July 22, 2025, Dorsett signed with the Las Vegas Raiders.
+He was released on August 25.
+On September 5, Dorsett was re-signed to the Raiders' practice squad.